-Puppy diarrhea is quite common in puppies.
+Puppy diarrhoea is quite common in puppies.
 Therefore, dog lovers should become experts on this matter.
 According to veterinarians, there are mild and dangerous cases of diarrhea.
-Even though diarrhea is not a disease per se, it can be caused by different factors.
+Even though diarrhoea is not a disease per se, it can be caused by different factors.
 If it is not properly treated, it can be very deathly for puppies.

-Diarrhea is commonly associated with viruses like parvovirus and distemper.
+Diarrhoea is commonly associated with viruses like parvovirus and distemper.
 Furthermore, it is also caused by intestinal parasites like hookworms and whipworms; protozoa like giardia; and bacteria like E. coli and salmonella.
 Many of these parasites and bacteria can be very difficult to detect even by a veterinarian.
-Sometimes, puppy diarrhea is a result of a sudden new change like:
+Sometimes, puppy diarrhoea is a result of a sudden new change like:

 - Diet change